 673 Union St. @ Powell, San Francisco • 415-362-7880

 Exit BART through the exit labeled A1 onto the north side of Market St. Turn right out of the exit and then left on Montgomery Street.
 Walk about 7 blocks to the TransAmerica Pyramid building, then soft left up Columbus about 6 blocks to Union Street.
 Turn left one block.
 Rogue is on the corner of Union and Powell.
 (You can also walk from Embarcadero Station, or from Powell through the Stockton Street tunnel, but this Montgomery route is a little shorter.
-This part of town is not steep and fun to walk in.)
+This part of town is not steep and is fun to walk in.)

 Official Montgomery Station and local bus info.